flyspacea/flyspacea.github.io/README.md

 ## What is Space-A?
 Who is this for?

 Space Available flight is a privilege for members of the US DoD to be transported on DoD aircraft when capacity allows.
-Space-A may sometimes be referred to as to "take a hop".
+Travelling space-A may sometimes be referred to as to "take a hop".
 See the [US Air Force AMC Space-A website](http://www.amc.af.mil/Home/AMC-Travel-Site/) for more information on eligibility.

 This web app shows you upcoming 72 HR flights for Space-A and provides sign up instructions and sign up email template for eligible passengers.